LtECoD/LtECoD.github.io/_post/2021/2021-04-08-General-Introduction-to-Causal-Inference.md

 +++
+title = "General-Introduction-to-Causal-Inference"
-title = "Potential Outcomes Framework" hascode = false date = Date(2021, 04, 07)
+hascode = false
+date = Date(2021, 04, 08)
 +++
 @def tags = ["causalinference", "datascience"]

-# Potential Outcomes Framework
+# General Introduction to Causal Inference

 \toc

 ## What Problems Does Causal Inference Solve?
-Potential outcome framework is one of two frameworks in Causal Inference (another is the structural model).

 In my opinion, the preliminary of studying someone theory or technology is to understand what problems does it aims to solve.
 So, I want to summarize the targets of Casual Inference (CI) firstly.

 There is no doubt `causality` is the core issue of CI.
 It has been long declared that **Causality doesn't mean correlation**, but what is the difference between these two concepts.
 Actually, correlation indicates a more general relation than causality, and when we say two variables are correlated, we actually means that these two variables display an increasing or decreasing trend.
 Compared to correlation, causality involves cause and effect.
 When we adjust cause variables, effect variables will change also.
 But the opposite doesn't hold, i.e., when we change the effect variables, the cause variables may not changes at all.
 From this view, causality can been seen as a subsect of correlation in some degree.
 Below is a good example to distinct casuality and correlation: